pikzelgames/minecraft-ore-randomizer/README.md

       - Created new values in `options-legend.json`
       - Improved the aesthetic for refined blocks
       - Added much extended command line functionality
+  - 0.3.x
+    - 0.3.0
+      - Added loads new command line options to allow extra control
+      - Made the save function compatible with the preset function for reloading saves
+      - Tweaked the program to catch more user errors and provide helpful feedback
+      - Reordered some values in `options.json` and `options-legend.json`
+      - Fixed an issue with the combined image when using the `--original-size` option